andyguwc/airflow-resources/docker-notes/docker.md

 ## Tagging an Image
+-t stands for tag here the build context . is local directory
 - $ docker build -t username/redis:latest .
 - convention is dockerID/projectname:version directory

+customize the file
+- $ docker build -f Dockerfile

 ## Docker Commit
 - input a container, and using commit, we get image as an output